John Sandfield Macdonald: Premier and Attorney-General of Ontario

 Macdonald was elected for the provincial riding of Cornwall in the first general election of 1867 for the new province of Ontario.
 He was re-elected in the election of 1871.

+Macdonald was initially an opponent of Canadian Confederation, but came to accept it and became an ally of Sir John A. Macdonald.
+John A. Macdonald helped manoeuvre Sandfield Macdonald into the position of first Premier of Ontario.
+His led a moderate ministry supported by a coalition of liberals and conservatives (described in contemporary accounts as a "Patent Combination" government).
 In addition to serving as Premier, he also occupied the post of Attorney General of Ontario.
+In the early years of confederation, politicians were allowed to serve simultaneously in the House of Commons and in a provincial legislature.
+From 1867 to 1872, Macdonald was also a Liberal MP in the House of Commons of Canada.

 Macdonald instituted several notable achievements, in addition to setting up the initial machinery of government for the new Province: